 Therefore, do not expect to find as much help paying for the costs as you would with other conditions and treatments.
-However, several private options do exist that may make a complete smile more affordable.
+However, several private options do exist that may make a complete smile more reasonable.

 Financing and Loans

 Request a personal dental loan to finance implants or dentures.
 This is the primary form of private financial help.
 Complete the simple three-page online application form.
 If approved, the lender may transfer funds to your bank account within 24 hours.
 You will need to repay the lender with interest, so plan accordingly.

 Most insurance plans contain long waiting periods before coverage for dental implants begins.
 By borrowing money instead, your periodontist can start your procedure immediately.

 Supplemental dental insurance covers implants and provides an ideal form of financial assistance for patients able to wait.
 Many traditional plans classify this expensive surgical procedure as cosmetic or elective.
 They will not pay claims to replace a tooth in this manner.
 However, this non-traditional plan pays claims after you meet a 24-month waiting period.

-The plan cost relative to the expected benefit for implants and other maxillofacial surgeries makes the policy very affordable.
+The plan cost relative to the expected benefit for implants and other maxillofacial surgeries makes the policy very economical.
 You already know you need the work to operate on your gums to replace your teeth.
 Compare the cumulative monthly premium cost to the anticipated benefits paid by the plan.
 What you find may bring a smile to your face – without the missing tooth.

 Cosmetic Dentistry Grants